asigalov61/tegridy-tools/tegridy-tools/X-Transformer/README.md

 # PyTorch [x-transformers](https://github.com/lucidrains/x-transformers) implementation by lucidrains
-## with useful modifications as stand-alone Python module
+## with useful modifications as a stand-alone Python module

 ***